...

 While the most famous Triangular Abura-age in Sendai is probably the ones sold at Jōgi Tofu (定義とうふ店) in the Jōgi area, the Ōta Tofu Shop boasts the original.

 Moreover, a unique menu item you must try is the Take-tofu (竹豆腐).
 It is basically tofu using fresh bamboo as a container.
-The bamboo isn’t just something to hold the tofu but to bring out the tofu’s flavor even more!
+The bamboo isn’t just for holding the tofu, but for bringing out the tofu’s flavor even more!

 For dessert, Soymilk Almond (豆乳杏仁) should be perfect!

-Tip: Use the oven toaster to heat up the Triangular Abura-age.
+Tip: Use a oven toaster to heat the Triangular Abura-age.

 Ōta Tofu’s Business Hours and Access Information

-• Ōta Tofu is open from 10 am to 4 pm, except for Tuesdays and Wednesdays.
+• Ōta Tofu is open from 10 am to 4 pm or until sold out, except for Tuesdays and Wednesdays.

 • If you plan to take a bus bound for Akiu Ōtaki Falls, get off at Baba (馬場).